Marys Peak

+and ranks eleventh in the state for prominence.

 On a clear day at the top of the peak, facing east, northeast, and southeast, one can see the cities and suburbs of the Willamette Valley, as well as the Cascade Range.
 To the west, the Pacific Ocean is visible on clear days.

 The road to the peak now remains open in the winter.
 During the 2010–2011 winter, the Forest Service announced that it will leave the gates open to facilitate travel to the summit.
 The road will not be maintained, so a lifted 4x4 or four-wheel chains are required for motor access during the winter months.

-On June 15, 2019, the Oregon Geographic Names Board unanimously endorsed a proposal to give Native American names to 10 unnamed creeks that flow down Mary's Peak.
+On June 15, 2019, the Oregon Geographic Names Board unanimously endorsed a proposal to give Native American names to 10 unnamed creeks that flow down Marys Peak.
 The Confederated Tribes of the Grand Ronde and Confederated Tribes of Siletz Indians were enlisted to be involved in representing the ancient indigenous groups and selecting the new names.
 The names proposed for adoption are in the languages of the Kalapuya, Wusi’n and Yaqo’n people who originally inhabited the land.
-Approval from the national board may take up to a year.
+The U.S. Board on Geographic Names unanimously approved the 10 names in September 2019, and signs bearing these names were installed in 2025 by the city of Corvallis.